All Episodes

 All right, I will try my best, buddy.

-All right and uh and so let's be straight right now before the top of the hour about what you both think was or wasn't said in that message.
+And so let's be straight right now before the top of the hour about what you both think was or wasn't said in that message.

-Richard you think he said what now?
+Richard, you think he said what now?

-That's not a foul word or anything.
+And he says, Captain blank me blank, that's not a foul word or anything.

 Absolutely not.

-Nor would I. Alright, hold on, hold on.
+All right, hold on, hold on.

 Jim, what do you say you said on the table?